If 2020 taught us anything, it’s that we can never predict what’s around the corner.

 From millions of people working from home to depleted supply chains, 2020 challenged businesses of all sizes to move quickly and adapt.
 An employee training plan that built a flexible, well-trained workforce was a key way that businesses kept up with the fast pace of these changes and challenges.

-Here’s how to build a more effective employee training plan as we move into 2021.
+Here’s how to build a more effective employee training plan as we move into the future.

 How do you create an employee training plan?

 Creating an employee training plan is fairly straightforward on the surface.
 Essentially, there are seven steps:

 - Find what current materials you can leverage

 - Match the method to the subject

 - Match the method to the employee